-L’ÎLE-DES-SŒURS, Quebec, Sept.
-06, 2019 (GLOBE NEWSWIRE) -- The Quebec Professional Association of Real Estate Brokers (QPAREB) has just released its most recent residential real estate market statistics for the Montreal Census Metropolitan Area (CMA), based on the real estate brokers’ Centris provincial database.
+L’Île-des-Sœurs, October 4, 2019 – The Quebec Professional Association of Real Estate Brokers (QPAREB) has just released its most recent residential real estate market statistics for the Montreal Census Metropolitan Area (CMA), based on the real estate brokers’ Centris provincial database.

-In total, 3,527 residential sales were concluded in August 2019, a 10 per cent increase compared to August of last year and the best result for a month of August since data started being collected (2000).
+In total, 3,659 residential sales were concluded in September 2019, a 14 per cent increase compared to September of last year and a new sales record for a month of September.

 Sales by geographic area